masikh/world-peace-project/README.md

 # The Zen of World Peace

-[Github repositories](http://github.com) are one honking great idea -- let's do more of those!
+Nuances are one honking great idea -- let's do more of those!